lostisland/awesome-faraday/README.md

 Under the hood, Faraday uses a Rack-inspired middleware stack for making requests.
 Much of Faraday’s power is unlocked with custom middleware.
 Some middleware is included with Faraday, and others are in external gems.
 [Learn more about Middleware](https://lostisland.github.io/faraday/middleware/).

-In addition to our curated list of middleware, we would like to specifically call your attention to middleware that is helpful for general HTTP use:
+In addition to this curated list of middleware, we would like to specifically call your attention to middleware that is helpful for general HTTP use:

 - [encoding](https://github.com/ma2gedev/faraday-encoding) - required for handling UTF-8 responses
 - [follow_redirects](https://github.com/lostisland/faraday_middleware/blob/main/lib/faraday_middleware/response/follow_redirects.rb) - follow HTTP 30X redirects